 Level of Care (LOC): Care and services associated with a particular facility type, for example:

 An LOC must be determined for all persons seeking a Medicaid waiver.
 It is an eligibility requirement for its receipt and identifies the type of waiver and services available to eligible members.

 Long-term Care (LTC): Services received in a nursing facility, an intermediate care facility for persons with developmental disabilities (ICF/DD), or a swing bed when the individual in the facility is screened or certified as requiring the services provided in the facility.

 LTC Facility: A residential facility certified by the MDH as a skilled nursing facility or as an intermediate care facility, including an ICF/DD.

 DD Conversion: A member in an existing ICF/DD bed is provided home and community-based services and the ICF/DD bed the member previously occupied is decertified and removed from the community ICF/DD system.

 Qualified Developmental Disability Professional (QDDP): Individual qualified to work as an expert with persons with developmental disabilities.
 The QDDP has a four-year college degree in an area related to developmental disabilities and a minimum of one-year experience working in that field.

 Regional Treatment Center (RTC): State facility for treating persons with mental illness, developmental disabilities or chemical dependency that is under the direct administrative authority of the Commissioner.

-Reserved Bed: The same bed that a recipient occupied before leaving the facility for hospital leave or therapeutic leave, or an appropriately certified bed if the recipient's physical condition upon returning to the facility prohibits access to the bed he/she occupied before the leave.
-It is commonly referred to as a bed hold.
+Reserved Bed: The same bed that a member occupied before leaving the facility for hospital leave or therapeutic leave, or an appropriately certified bed if the member's physical condition upon returning to the facility prohibits access to the bed he or she occupied before the leave.
+It is commonly referred to as a “bed hold”.

 Residential Care Services: Supportive and health supervision services provided in a licensed residential setting as identified in an Individual Service Plan.